 Southerly winds ahead of the arctic front provided the region with unseasonably mild temperatures with readings around 20 degrees above average for late January.
 The following map was created by NOAA Midwestern Regional Climate Center and depicts the temperatures and winds across the region at noon on January 29, 2008 as the front was moving across Illinois.

-As the arctic front moved through the Chicago metropolitan area Tuesday afternoon scattered thunderstorms developed with some areas even getting some pea sized hail out of the stronger storms.
+As the arctic front moved through the Chicago metropolitan area on the afternoon of January 29th scattered thunderstorms developed with some areas even getting some pea sized hail out of the stronger storms.
 The most dramatic part of the frontal passage was the tremendous temperature drop for such a short time period.
 After peaking near 50 degrees, temperatures fell around 40 degrees in a 6 hour period, with much of that fall confined to the first hour or so after the front passed.
 NOAA Midwestern Regional Climate Center also created the following map, depicting just how large the temperature fall was across the region.